 You don’t actually need to have led a team in order to convince finance organisations that you possess leadership skills.

 Leadership potential is among the qualities that finance recruiters seek in graduates vying for a job in the industry.
-For example, investment bank Goldman Sachs and insurer Aviva have included a question about leadership in their past online application forms, while retail banks including HSBC typically take on graduates with the hope of developing future leaders.
+For example, investment bank Goldman Sachs and insurer Aviva has included a question about leadership in its past online application forms, while retail banks including HSBC typically take on graduates with the hope of developing future leaders.
 But, what does leadership potential, leadership skills, or the like, actually mean?

 What is leadership experience?

 Leadership is the application of certain skills, qualities and knowledge to ensure optimum performance and the best possible results are achieved from people.

 - establish where outside assistance might be needed